rondlite/reaction-docs/website/versioned_docs/version-1.15.0/how-to-client-checkout-flow.md

 This is necessary only if you have fulfillment groups of the “shipping” type.
 If your client UI displays multiple fulfillment groups, then you may need to have a shipping address form for each, or you can have a single form and set the same address on every “shipping” group.

 ### Example Storefront Component Library components
 - The [AddressForm](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Account/AddressBook) allows a user to enter a new address or edit an existing one.
-It outputs an address object matching the Reaction Commerce address schema.
+It outputs an address object matching the DemandCluster address schema.
 - You can use the [ShippingAddressCheckoutAction](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Checkout/ShippingAddressCheckoutAction) component with an action supplied to the [CheckoutActions](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Checkout/CheckoutActions) component to collect a shipping address as part of a step-by-step checkout flow.
 This wraps [AddressForm](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Forms/AddressForm) and takes care of some of the complexity for you, versus using `AddressForm` directly.

 ### GraphQL